codelucas/socialrank/README.md

 Here are crontab [examples](http://www.thegeekstuff.com/2009/06/15-practical-crontab-examples/)

-If you want to deploy this app and you are having trouble please contact me!
+If you are having trouble please contact me! -- *http://lucasou.com*.